Share it! Science : Composting with Worms! A Great Activity for School or Home

 Vermicomposting Bin.
 Yes!
 We have worms in our basement! ©SBF 2016

 We purchased a plastic storage bin and drilled some holes towards the top for ventilation.
-We also covered our holes with some screening, as an extra precaution for worm escapes, but under good conditions worms won’t bother traveling.
+We also covered our holes with some screening like this, as an extra precaution for worm escapes, but under good conditions worms won’t bother traveling.

 worm bin composting vermicomposting